 Your grant application should not be a work of fiction.
 But it should show your proposals in the best possible light.
 The application form will tell you what you need to provide.

 An explanation of the potential benefits the project offers

 - These benefits must fit in with the aims of the grant scheme.

-- They might include specific benefits to the local community, to the region, your industry, or to British exports.
+- They might include benefits to the local community, to the region or to your industry, or to the British economy.

 A detailed work plan, indicating who will do what, and by when

 Details of your own relevant experience and performance

 - Explain how your own background, experience and expertise make success probable.